veritas0518/postgraduate-D10/README.md

 # postgraduate-D10
-The CNA vaccine will detach your immune system?The rumor will never be broken
+The CNA vaccine will detach your immune system?The rumor will collapse without being attacked